Skip to main content

 Abstract

-Nitrogen (N) pollution is a primary driver of widespread coastal ecosystem collapse, and mangrove forests represent an undervalued natural mitigation solution for nitrogen removal.
-Through a comprehensive meta-analysis, we reveal that globally, mangroves remove 870 Gg N annually, which represents only 15% of their theoretical maximum capacity of 5,670 Gg N yr-1.
-The economic value of this service reaches 8.7 billion annually via N credit-based valuation, more than 12 times the annual carbon credits value of mangrove carbon sequestration, yet this remains entirely unrecognized in current conservation frameworks.
+Nitrogen pollution drives widespread coastal ecosystem collapse.
+In this paper, we argue that mangrove forests represent an undervalued natural mitigation solution for nitrogen pollution.
+By performing a comprehensive meta-analysis, we reveal that mangroves remove 870 Gg N annually, which represents an economic value reaching $8.7 billion via nitrogen credit-based valuation.
+This value is more than 12 times higher than the annual carbon credits value derived from mangrove carbon sequestration.
+Despite the substantial economic importance of mangroves' nitrogen removal capacity, it remains largely overlooked in current conservation frameworks.
+Moreover, we argue that nitrogen removal by mangrove has a potential value that could reach $58 billion (over 5 million tonnes of nitrogen) under optimal conditions.
 We also highlight critical environmental thresholds demonstrating that this service is vulnerable: extreme eutrophication, rising mean annual temperature above 22°C, and hypersalinity all suppress mangrove nitrogen removal capacity.
-Our findings provide the scientific foundation for “Blue Nitrogen” credits, offering a transformative financing mechanism for coastal water quality management that could reshape both mangrove conservation and nitrogen pollution mitigation strategies, worldwide.
+Our findings provide the scientific foundation to integrate “Blue Nitrogen” credits in larger nitrogen-credit framework, offering a transformative financing mechanism for coastal water quality management that could reshape both mangrove conservation and nitrogen pollution mitigation strategies, worldwide.

 DOI